axtfong/ECS160_HW1/README.md

 ## GitHub API Key Setup

 ### About Cached Data
 We've included pre-cached JSON data for the option of faster calls.
-If you want fresh data:
+To test API calls to fetch fresh data from GitHub:
 1. Delete the JSON files in the root folder

 ### Getting Your GitHub Token